helq/safety-envelopes-sentinels/README.md

 ```sh
 stack exec -- sentinels-exe single
 ```

+Once the sentinel is running it will read from stdin a list of floating point numbers and it determine if the value is z-predictable, i.e., falls within certain confidence region where the models make sense.

 ## To produce LaTeX code

 - Copy file to generate LaTex from `.agda` to `.lagda`.
 Rename `.agda` file into